tsivinsky/wishlify/README.md

 # Wishlify

-Wishlify is a web application allows you to save all the products you want to buy in one place.
+Wishlify is a web application that allows you to save all the products you want to buy in one place.